jhanda/wedeploy.com/src/pages/docs/data/saving-data/index.md

 ## Inserting new fields in an existing collection

-WeDeploy Data service is really flexible in therms of data structure.
-You're able to insert new fiels in a collection by adding the new key in the object param.
+WeDeploy Data service is really flexible in terms of data structure.
+You're able to insert new fields in a collection by adding the new key in the object param.

 ```javascript
 WeDeploy